 Telephone marketing, better known as telemarketing, is an approximately \$720 billion business in the United States, according to the Direct Marketing Association (DMA).
-As telephone technologies become more advanced, it becomes more and more cost-effective for telemarketers to use these technologies to sell various products and services directly to consumers.
-There are only a few households that have not received a telemarketing call.
+As telephone technologies become more advanced, it becomes more costeffective for telemarketers to use these technologies to sell various products and services directly to consumers.
+Only a few households have not received a telemarketing call.
 However, with the expansion of the telemarketing business comes the expansion of telemarketing fraud.
 Although the vast majority of telemarketers are legitimate business people, there are other individuals and companies who violate existing laws and rules and bilk unsuspecting customers of \$40 billion a year according to some estimates.